krahets/hello-algo/en/docs/chapter_stack_and_queue/queue.md

 | `pop()`  | Dequeue front element                      | $O(1)$          |
 | `peek()` | Access front element                       | $O(1)$          |

-We can directly use the ready-made queue classes in programming languages:
+We can directly use the queue classes provided by the programming language:

 === "Python"